sarahet/RLM/README.md

                           [single_read,entropy,pdr,all].

 -a, --aligner             The alignment tool used to create the BAM file.
 Default: bsmap.
 Value
-                          must be one of [bsmap,bismark,segemehl].
+                          must be one of [bsmap,bismark,segemehl,gem].

 -c, --coverage            Minimum number of reads required to report a CpG or kmer for 'pdr'
                           and 'entropy' mode.
 Default: 10.
 Value must be in range [1,1000].